Steam MastersTypically replies within an hour

 At home, you can use ready-to-use dry cleaning kits.
 These include stain removers, dry cleaning sheets, and a reusable dryer bag.
 Such kits are easy to use and great for refreshing lightly worn clothes or removing mild odours.

-While they’re a convenient option between professional cleanings, they’re not a full replacement, especially for delicate fabrics or tough stains.
+While they're a convenient option between professional dry cleaning, they're not a full replacement, especially for delicate fabrics or tough stains.

 If you’re ready to give home dry cleaning a try, here’s how to do it right: